 The Intestinal Transplant Process

-The first step is an extensive evaluation with all members of the team to determine whether intestinal transplantation is the appropriate therapy for your child.
-The process may include various tests and screenings such as blood tests, abdominal imaging, and special procedures (ie endoscopy and/or liver biopsy) depending your child’s individual needs.
-Our transplant coordinator will help you plan this evaluation.
+The first step is an extensive evaluation with all members of the team.
+It may include various tests and screenings such as blood tests, abdominal imaging, and special procedures (for example, endoscopy and/or liver biopsy), depending on your child’s individual needs.
+Our transplant coordinator will help you plan for this evaluation.

 If the evaluation shows that intestinal transplantation is appropriate for your child, your child will be listed in the national database maintained and administered by the United Network for Organ Sharing (UNOS).
 The average wait time is three to 12 months.
 Once you receive notification that an organ is available, your child will need to arrive at Duke within six hours.

 You will participate in transplant education to learn more about the process and expectations, the medications your child will need, and how to address your child’s physical and emotional needs before and after transplant.
 A primary and secondary caregiver will participate in more intensive education after the transplant but prior to your child's discharge from the hospital.